Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 Purling Brook Falls

-Purling Brook Falls is the longest walk at 4km and two hours return if you want to do the circuit and go to the bottom of the falls.
-You could also pick the Twin Falls circuit instead, as they are both the same distance, difficulty and time.
-I haven’t done the Twin Falls circuit one as I choose Purling Brook Falls.
+Purling Brook Falls is the longest walk, at 4km and two hours return, if you want to do the circuit and go to the bottom of the falls.
+You could also pick the Twin Falls circuit instead, as they are both the same distance, difficulty, and time.
+I haven’t done the Twin Falls circuit one, so I chose Purling Brook Falls.

-From the car park, the first viewing platform is only a short away, so you can still see the falls without doing the full circuit.
+From the car park, the first viewing platform of Purling Brook Falls, is only a short away, so you can still see the falls without doing the full circuit.

 Purling Brook Falls from Eastern lookout taking nature walks on the Gold Coast.